 Linking Words

-others believe it can lead to biased hiring decisions.
-Having considered both sides thoroughly, I have personally come to believe that personal
+the main drawback is the risk of bias and invasion of privacy.
+Having considered both sides thoroughly, I have personally come to believe that

 information